Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Sinterklaas (December 5/6)

 Sinterklaas – or Saint Nick – is one of the best Amsterdam Christmas traditions for kids!
-In mid-November, Sinterklaas arrives in the country via boat from Spain.
-He travels around the country accompanied by his Zwarte Piet helpers visiting children in a buildup to Feast Day on December 5.
-That night, Sinterklaas brings presents to good boys and girls – then the following day (St. Nicolas Day), he departs the country.
+In mid-November, Sinterklaas arrives via boat from Spain.
+He travels around accompanied by his (controversial) Zwarte Piet helpers visiting children in a buildup to Feast Day on December 5.
+That night, Sinterklaas brings presents to good boys and girls – then the following day (St. Nicolas Day), he sails off until next year.

-Pro Tip: Kruidnoten, one of our favorite Dutch Christmas cookies, are only eaten when Sinterklaas is in the country…so get them while you can!
+Pro Tip: Kruidnoten, one of our favorite Dutch Christmas cookies, are only eaten when Sinterklaas is in town…so get them while you can!

 Christmas Eve in Amsterdam (December 24)